-Financial Planning and Financial Aid Programs
+Financial Aid and Financial Aid Programs

-Davis & Elkins offers a complete range of financial planning services and financial assistance programs.
+Davis & Elkins offers a complete range of financial aid services and financial assistance programs.
 Approximately 91 percent of our students receive scholarships and/or some type of financial assistance.
 The average financial aid package is well over $30,000 from all sources.
-The purpose of the College’s financial planning program is to help students and their parents identify all the sources of assistance and funding for which they are eligible.
+The purpose of the College’s financial aid program is to help students and their parents identify all the sources of assistance and funding for which they are eligible.
 Types of financial assistance vary according to the source of funding, whether it is federal, state, institutional or private agency.

 Eligibility is determined by a review of the student’s application materials and other information, including test scores, grade point average, class rank, evidence of service and leadership potential, performance auditions and athletic promise.
 Scholarships awarded by the College are competitive.
 They are designed to recognize and reward student success.
 Thus, not all students should expect to receive scholarship awards.
 Generally, the types of financial aid available include those listed below.